 Best used with Indulekha Bringha Hair Oil.
 Recommended to be used thrice a week.

-Packaging: The hair cleanser has a basic shampoo bottle packaging with the flip opening cap.
+Packaging: The hair cleanser has a basic shampoo bottle packaging with a flip opening cap.
 The bottle is opaque and brown colored just like Indulekha Hair Oil.
 Therefore it is difficult to see how much shampoo is still left in the bottle.
 The cleanser comes in variants of 100 ml and 200 ml.
-I bought the 100ml bottle which is quite compact and travel friendly.
-The back side of the bottle holds various details about the shampoo which includes price, manufacture date and expiry date.
+I bought the 100ml bottle which is quite compact and travel-friendly.
+The backside of the bottle holds various details about the shampoo which include price, manufacture date, and expiry date.
 The shampoo has a shelf life of 2 years.

-Fragrance: The shampoo smells predominantly of Bhringraj with an ayurvedic touch of other herbs.
+Fragrance: Indulekha Shampoo smells predominantly of Bhringraj with an ayurvedic touch of other herbs.
 The scent is certainly sharp on the nose but it is not as strong as the hair oil.
 Also, only a faint note of the fragrance lingers on the hair post rinsing.
 So the scent is not a major disturbance to me.

 Color: The shampoo is rich brown in color.

-Experience: I’ve been using this shampoo for more than a month now, using it atleast twice a week.
+I’ve been using this shampoo for more than a month now, using it at least twice a week.

 The formula is nice, perfect enough to create a good lather with a small quantity of the product.
 I use it directly on my wet scalp, but if you are going to dilute it, you will need more product to bring it to a lather.
 Upon shampooing, it gives a cooling sensation on my scalp which is so calming and refreshing.
 The shampoo also rinses off easily without giving the feel of any slippery residue left behind.
 The shampoo is able to remove dirt and impurities effectively in one wash.

 As for its hair growth claims, I do not believe that shampoos can do that.
-It does not cause any additional hair fall but at the same time I did not see any new hair growth as claimed.
-Simply put, the shampoo neither causes hairfall nor promotes hair growth.
+It does not cause any additional hair fall but at the same time, I did not see any new hair growth as claimed.
+Simply put, the shampoo neither causes hair to fall nor promotes hair growth.
 It just helps to maintain healthy hair without causing any adverse effects.
 It is a good maintenance shampoo according to me and it works great with the Indulekha Hair Oil.
 Try it if you have no major hair problems such as dandruff.
 The shampoo definitely imparts shine & glow.

 - Good consistency.